 Australian true crime writer Stephen Karadjis takes an in-depth look at the 1971 Qantas Bomb Hoax carried out by the mysterious ‘Mr Brown’, later revealed as Peter Macari.
 Followed by a rethink of the D.B.Cooper case that took place just six months later – ‘Remembering D.B Cooper’ – (A Minute by Minute Reconstruction)

 On 24 November 1971, the infamous ‘D.B Cooper’ (whose identity remains a mystery) hijacked a Boeing 727 commercial airliner and was paid a ransom of US $200,000.
-He deployed the rear-staircase of the plane and with a parachute in situ, leapt into the black abyss of night, never to be seen again.
+He deployed the rear staircase of the plane and with a parachute in situ, leaped into the black abyss of night, never to be seen again.
 Six months before this foolhardy heroism by this mystical figure – there was another audacious act of air piracy.

 This is the story of extortionist Peter Macari and what became known as the “Qantas Bomb Hoax” – Australia’s greatest-ever heist.